YellowMinionPlannet/Notes/OfficialDoc_React/OfficialDOc_React_2025_1_25.md

 But observe the text on the button, it first appear as 2, because 2 updater function was executed in a sequence.
 And 5 senconds later, the text on button will become 1.

 ## Managing State
+- Concept about how to construct state
+- Pitfalls when using state
+- Using useReducer
+- Using Context

 ### Reacting to Input with State
 Declarative vs. Imperative UI Design